MOTHLIS/MOTHLIS/README.md

 # Hey there!
 <p>Nice to meet you!
 I play PonyTown sometimes, so if you see me walking around, don't be scared to say hi!
 I don't bite at all</p>
 <p>I don't have a DNI list at all!
-I'm completely fine with anyone of any age, race, etc. Just don't be weird around me & others and I'll treat you fairly</p>
+I'm completely fine with anyone of any age, gender, etc. Just don't be weird around me & others and I'll treat you fairly</p>

 # About me :
 <p>I'm usually chatty and use capslock often!!</p>